sreejithag/facebook-data-contacts-extractor/README.md

 * Deselect and and check only 'About You' (can select everything too but it will take alot of time to genarate file)
 * Click on create file and wait to get it generated.
 * Download the zip file and extract it to get folder 'about_you' which contains 'your_address_books.json' having the contacts.
-* Copy 'your_address_books.json' file to location contains the python script.
+* Copy 'your_address_books.json' file to location containg the python script.
+* Install the requirements by `pip install -r requirements.txt`
+* Run the script by `python contacts.py`
+* 'contacts.vcf' file will be genarated